Berts ytterligare betraktelser: Plot

 Some 9th graders, among them Dödgrävarn's friend Karri, are forced to change school after forcing Inez, a girl in class 7 D, into the Beckaskolan basement to show herself naked.
 The police arrive, taking the 9th graders away from school.
 Some days earlier, Dödgrävarn has eaten a dinner with Bert at Bert's home.

-At school, Åke is often sent into the headmaster (a recurring theme throughout the book).
 Bert also goes to a cinema with his former girlfriend Nadja, but Bert is not let in, which Nadja is.
 Bert remains in the foyer, and after hugging, they both go home.

 In Björna's recreation room, Bert, Åke and Lill-Erik are to meet three "hot" girls who Björna knows, but the date is cancelled when the girl learns Bert will attend.
-When Bert calls Nadja, her raggare brothers answer that she is at Paulina and his boyfriend.
+When Bert calls Nadja a few days later, her raggare brothers answer that she is at Paulina and his boyfriend.
 By October, Paulina has a boyfriend with a doodlebug tractor.

 Friday, 27 October.
 After another fight at school between Dödgrävarn and Jörgen Karlsson, class 7 B has to skip PE and discuss the fighting.
 Instead, but guys and girls of Bert's class, 7 A, have PE together.
-During the PE lesson, Bert falls in love with Emilia, a girl in his class who has been there since the 1st grade, but always been in the "background", and who Bert has rarely cared for (except when they were playing table tennis in the third grade, and Bert said sorry for accidentally smashing the ball knocking her dental braces out).
-Emilia stares at Bert during the PE lesson, and Bert feels like a new person runs around the gymnastics hall, and he thinks of going to Emilia and present himself, but feels it would be stupid as they've been classmates for six and a half years.
+During the PE lesson, Bert begins to show interest for Emilia, a girl in his class who has been there since the 1st grade, but always been in the "background", and who Bert has rarely cared for (except when they were playing table tennis in the third grade, and Bert said sorry for accidentally smashing the ball knocking her dental braces out).
+Emilia stares at Bert during the PE lesson.

-Bert also meets Joel, a Christian youth leader riding a motorcycle.
-Inside a parish hall a group of young people play table tennis.
-Among them are Emilia, but Bert declines the invitation for swearing when failing to serve the ball.

-By November, Bert and Emilia often talk.
-When Bert returns to school after one week of fever, the guys in Bert's class discover Lisa using a bra, and when Björna calls for the bra being thrown, he is forced to talk to the counselor.
-During a school canteen food fight, Lill-Erik ("Little Erik") is hit with food by Björna, and becomes "Stor-Erik" ("Erik the Great") and hits Björna, before Ida kisses him on his cheek and he becomes Lill-Erik again.
-Emilia, who never had been sent out from a lesson or being forced to attend detention before, is sent out from an English lesson by the schoolteacher, Sven "Brallan" Bolund, after declaring for Bert where the schoolteacher tells.
-Bert feels guilty, and depicts the incident as bigger than a war being fought somewhere in the world, where over 400 people are suspected to have been killed.